SeattleChris/hepcat/checklist.md

   - [x] Provide a checkbox to indicate they need a non-US address format.
   - [x] If non-US indicated, redisplay form with Country field & non-US labels for fields.
 - [x] MixIn allowing for computed fields: user only gets the input field if initial form failed certain conditions.
-- [x] MixIn allowing defining multiple fields on a single row (like admin allows via FieldSets).
+- [x] MixIn allowing defining multiple fields on a single row (like admin allows via fieldsets).
 - [x] MixIn to facilitate overriding form field attributes and field settings.
 - [x] MixIn to apply autofocus to desired form control and/or first empty one.
 - [x] Design towards extra HTML containers are minimized.